Can a Defensive Driving Course Lower My Car Insurance Rate?

 Can a Defensive Driving Course Lower Your Car Insurance Rate?

 Can It Lower Your Car Insurance Rate if You Received a Traffic Ticket?

 Yes, but this one depends greatly on the state in which you received the ticket.
 The state of Arizona offers an excellent traffic safety course program after receiving a minor traffic violation.
-Florida does too.
+Florida does, too.
 In Michigan, we are not so lucky.

 How Does It Work?

-- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses to avoid penalties.
+- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses as a way to avoid or reduce penalties.

 - Meet your state department rules for defensive driving course eligibility.
 Usually, the rules include not recently taking the course to have a ticket dismissed.
 No serious injury or death was involved in the incident.
 You cannot have a commercial driver's license.
 And most likely it is only going to work for one violation, so if you received multiple violations in one incident, it is doubtful you are going to be eligible.

 - Complete the approved course in the time frame allotted ahead of your court appearance.
 Check to see when your deadline is, so you do not get caught completing the course too late to be valid.

 - Once you have submitted the course completion and it was accepted by the state, all points and fines could potentially be waived.
 Again, it depends on the terms of the state.